 But all my life, I've wanted conservatives on the Supreme Court.

-You cut taxes, you stimulate economic activity and burdensome regulation.
+You cut taxes, you stimulate economic activity, end burdensome regulation.

 The reason this president has been so successful so quickly is because he did it on a mass scale and he did it expeditiously with the largest tax cut in American history.

-How many times have I said you always get the spending increases?
+How many times have I said you always get the spending increases, you never get the tax cuts that are promised?

 How many times have I said you always get the amnesty, you never get the wall built?